Academic Affairs Information

 Number of course meetings per week

-May be dropped if absences exceed
+Will be dropped if absences exceed

 Number of course meetings per week

-May be dropped if absences exceed
+Will be dropped if absences exceed

 If there are extenuating circumstances, the teacher's discretion will be considered in the final decision for an exception.
 The grade of withdraw passing (WP) or withdraw failing (WF) will be assigned after the midpoint of the semester.
 The grade of WP is given only to students with extenuating circumstances.